ELI-NP/LEC/docs/source/begin.rst

 QuickStart
 ==========

+This code was written on unix based operating system such as macOS and Linux.
+Installation and execution are performed by using command line.
 Download the code with git command:

 ::

    git clone https://github.com/StevE-Ong/LEC.git

 or use the Download Zip button.

-This code was written on unix based operating system such as macOS and Linux.
-Installation and execution are performed by using command line.
-In the command line, change to the code directory.
+In the command line, change to the code directory and compile the code by:

-Install via csh script:

 .. code-block:: csh